Acemcp Node.js Implementation

 #### TypeScript Configuration

-- **Strict Mode** - Enable all strict type checks
+- **Strict Mode** - Enable all strict type checking

 - **ES2022 Target** - Modern JavaScript features